stadid/webcontrol/README.md

 • No built-in trackers / telemetry.

-• Intuitive lightweight web interface with descriptive text, helping users understand the changes they are making.
+• Intuitive lightweight web interface accessible from any device with a web browser (phone, tablet, PC, or even a smartwatch).
+Most interface controls include descriptive text, helping users understand the changes they are making.

 • Features the self-hosted Telegram bot for sending error notifications, current status reports, and a remote system management.